CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 ## Connecting

-1. Toggle the `Enable Sonarr` checkbox.
+1. Click the <span class="example md-button">Add Connection</span> button to
+create a blank Connection.

+2. Give this Connection some descriptive name - e.g. `Sonarr 4K` - and enter the
-2. Enter the _root_ URL of your Sonarr server (including the port).
+_root_ URL to your Sonarr server __including the port__.

     ??? example "Example URL"